 Director, Environmental and Occupational Health

-Prior to joining PHO, Rena worked in consulting as a group leader and senior environmental risk assessor, where she managed large teams specializing in human health risk assessment, brownfield redevelopment, environmental permitting and planning and water resources.
-Rena has a Master in Environmental Studies degree from York University and a Bachelor of Science (Honours) degree in Life Sciences and Environmental Sciences from Queen’s University.
+Prior to joining PHO, Rena worked in the private sector where she worked in various leadership roles managing teams specializing in human health risk assessment, brownfield redevelopment, environmental permitting and planning and water resources.
+Rena has a Masters in Environmental Studies from York University and a Bachelor of Science (Honours) in Life Sciences and Environmental Sciences from Queen’s University.
 Rena is also a diplomate of the American Board of Toxicology.